Analog Hawking radiation emitted by a perfectly reflecting mirror: Quantum particle spectrum

 while the angular spectrum with $\theta\ll 1$ is

-where $\zeta$'s are Riemann zeta functions.
-The full spectra are plotted in Figs.~\ref{freq-1} $\&$ \ref{angular-1}, which are obtained from numerical integrations and they indeed agree well with the above analytic formulae in the corresponding regimes.
+where $d\Omega=\sin\theta d\theta d\phi$ is the differential solid angle (not to be confused with the frequency $\Omega$ that appears in the previous discussions), $\zeta$'s are the Riemann zeta functions.
+These spectra show the area dependence for both the distribution and the total number of particles $N$.
+After all, particles created with non-vanishing transverse momenta extend the situation beyond (1+1)-dimensions, so the notion of area should naturally appear.

-The frequency spectrum initially grows linearly in $\omega$ in the low frequency regime.
+Figures \ref{freq-1} and \ref{angular-1} illustrate the spectra for a perfect square mirror with finite area.
+The frequency spectrum initially grows linearly in $\omega$ in the low frequency regime as indicated by Eq.~\eqref{omega-small}.
 Since small frequency corresponds to long wavelength, the spectrum is simply proportional to the mirror's area.
 However, as the frequency gets higher, the wavelength becomes comparable to the area and diffraction emerges, leading to the wiggling in the figure.
-On the other hand, as indicated in Eq.~\eqref{angular-small}, for $\zeta(5)(\kappa L)^2>3\pi^2\zeta(3)$, which is the case used in the figure, the angular spectrum has its maximum at $\theta=0$ and decreases quadratically in $\theta$ as $\theta$ gets larger.
+On the other hand, as indicated in Eq.~\eqref{angular-small}, for $\zeta(5)(\kappa L)^2>3\pi^2\zeta(3)$, which is the case employed in the figure, the angular spectrum has its maximum at $\theta=0$ and decreases quadratically in $\theta$ as $\theta$ gets larger.

-In the recently proposed AnaBHEL collaboration \cite{AnaBHEL,Chen2017prl,Chen2020}, the flying mirror generated via plasma-laser interaction has a low reflectivity \cite{Liu2020} and the event yield per laser shot is estimated as $N\sim 0.3$ \cite{Lin2021}.

-Assuming a perfectly reflecting plane mirror with the same trajectory and parameter values, i.e., $L=254\;\text{eV}^{-1},\;\kappa=0.2\;\text{eV}$, can be generated, which faces both physical and technical challenges, and noting that the Davies-Fulling-like motion takes about $\Delta t\sim1$ ps $\sim 1520$ eV$^{-1}$ based on the design in Ref.\cite{AnaBHEL}, the yield of analog Hawking particles per laser shot is then $N\sim 0.011\times 1520\sim 16$ events, where $0.011$ eV is the area under the frequency spectrum in Fig.~\ref{freq-1}.

-For a petawatt-class laser facility that provides 1 laser shot per minute and 8 hours of operation time per day, a 20-day experiment with an ideal detector efficiency would then give the total yield as $N_{total}\sim 160,000$ events.